Before reading about how to file a residential appeal, please read the Appeals Overview page.

 A comparable property is a property located within your assessment neighborhood which has characteristics similar to those of your property.
 These characteristics may include property classification, building age, building square footage, land square footage, and exterior construction.
 A complete list of your property's characteristics, along with your assessment neighborhood, can be found in the property characteristics section of your assessment notice or in your property's listing on our website.

 When choosing comparable properties, select homes within your neighborhood code that closely resemble your own home in both size and style.
-If you submit homes that are very different from yours, they are not considered to be comparable properties to yours.
+If you submit homes that are very different from yours, they will not be considered as comparables.

 What are the guidelines for appeals due to flood or a catastrophic event?